Dušan Vlahović: Partizan

 In summer 2014, Vlahović ended up joining rivals Partizan.
-He signed his first professional contract with Partizan in 2015, only aged 15.
+He signed his first professional contract with Partizan in 2015 at the age of 15.
 In early 2016, Vlahović joined the first team under coach Ivan Tomić and was given the jersey number 9.
 He made his Serbian SuperLiga debut on 21 February against OFK Beograd, as the Partizan's youngest debutant in history.
-In the next fixture, played on 27 February, Vlahović became the youngest player to play the Eternal derby, in which he was substituted on for the beginning of the second half.

-On 2 April, Vlahović scored his first career goal for Partizan against Radnik Surdulica in a 3–2 home win, and became the youngest scorer in club history.
+On 2 April, Vlahović scored his first career goal for Partizan against Radnik Surdulica in a 3–2 home victory, and became the youngest scorer in club history.
 He also scored a goal in a semi-final cup match against Spartak Subotica on 20 April, winning 3–0 away.
-He was scouted by a number of established European teams, including Arsenal, Anderlecht and Juventus with Partizan declining all offers.
+He was scouted by multiple established European teams, including Arsenal, Anderlecht and Juventus with Partizan declining all offers.
 Vlahović scored a goal in the 2015–16 Serbian Cup final against Javor Ivanjica, helping his side win 2–0.

 Vlahović played his first match in the new season against Zagłębie Lubin on 21 July, in the second leg of the 2016–17 UEFA Europa League second qualifying round; it was his European debut for Partizan.
 Vlahović started his first match in the second fixture of the 2016–17 league season, in an away match against Napredak Kruševac.

 Fiorentina

-2019–2021: first seasons
+2019–2021: First seasons and development

 In June 2017, Vlahović signed a five-year preliminary contract with Fiorentina, which became official on his 18th birthday, on 28 January 2018.
 Vlahović was officially bought by Fiorentina on 22 February 2018, choosing to wear the number 18.
 Due to administrative norms, he was not available to play until 1 July 2018.
 Initially registered to Fiorentina's under-19s, Vlahović, aged 18, made his senior debut for Fiorentina on 25 September 2018, in a 2–1 Serie A defeat to Inter Milan; in the process, he became the first player born in the 2000s to represent the club.
 On 9 December, he became the first player born in the 2000s to start for the Viola, featuring in a 3–3 away draw to Sassuolo.
 He made 10 appearances with the first team in the 2018–19 season.
 During that season, Vlahović won the 2018–19 Coppa Italia Primavera, scoring a brace against Torino in the first leg of the final, and a penalty in the second leg.

 In the following season, Vlahović was de facto included in the first team.
 On 18 August 2019, Vlahović scored his first goals with Fiorentina, a brace in a 3–1 win against Monza in the third round of the 2019–20 Coppa Italia.
 His first goals came on 10 November, scoring a brace in a 5–2 away defeat against Cagliari.
 Vlahović ended the season with eight goals in 34 appearances.